Listen to the Podcast

 You can get higher prices, but again, we are slightly extended, relatively if you look at the volume on a weekly basis, we still have one more trading day to go, and that is something that you have to take into account, is how we have been coming into this level?
 And this level has been a substantial resistance level, can we break it?
 We can cut it.

 But usually, to break something, and continue to hold that break, you’d want more volume, can we get it?
 We can get it tomorrow, we will see if we get it tomorrow, but we need to watch not just what happens, not just the news, not just what’s being said, but how the market reacts to the news.

 Because it’s not about what happened, it’s about how the traders act and behave on that news, how the traders act and behave and how they put their money to play based on those results.

 Be aware of the pumping that happens in the market

 That’s really what it comes down to, but as far as for you, as a retail trader.
-If you’re just getting started, if you’re kind of new, if you’re a beginner, you’re normally coming into these kind of things, you don’t want to leverage up, because there’s going to be a lot of hype, there’s a lot of pumping that happens, a lot of people will tell you to buy, a lot of people will tell you to sell, and there’s sentiments, because what they’re trying to do is they’re trying to position themselves, so that way you inflate the prices, and then what they’ll do is sometimes as those things pop, they’ll sell it into strength, so they want you to do the buying, because they already got in lower prices, so they’re just trying to bump it higher, so that way they can get out.
+If you’re just getting started, if you’re kind of new, if you’re a beginner, you’re normally coming into these kind of things, you don’t want to leverage up, because there’s going to be a lot of hype, there’s a lot of pumping that happens, a lot of people will tell you to buy, a lot of people will tell you to sell, and there are sentiments, because what they’re trying to do is they’re trying to position themselves, so that way you inflate the prices, and then what they’ll do is sometimes as those things pop, they’ll sell it into strength, so they want you to do the buying, because they already got at lower prices, so they’re just trying to bump it higher, so that way they can get out.